CodeMonkeyIsland/minimized-windows-buttons/README.md

             <li><b>autohide always</b>: buttons hide whenever the cursor leaves the button-container; reveal by setting the cursor to the screen edge</li>
         </ul>
     </li>
-    <li><b>Margins</b>: spacing between buttons and between the container and the screen edge</li>
+    <li><b>Margins</b>: spacing between buttons and between the container and the screen edges</li>
 </ul>

 <h3>Known Issues</h3>
 <ul>
-    <li>After reloading the extension (turning it off and on), an Overview toggle is required to make it work again.
-A new login works as well.</li>
+    <li>After reloading the extension (turning it off and on), the focused window at the that time isn't detected.
+Autohide works only after you change focus to another window.</li>
     <li><b>Touch support (experimental)</b>:
         <ul>
             <li>Autohide does not trigger correctly because leave events are not detected.
-Still works fine, when you move or resize the active window.</li>
+Still works fine, when you move or resize the active window. auto-show (move cursor to the edge) works ok here on debian 13 gnome 48. adjust the size of the detection zone on settings.
+For nicely calibrated touch, size 1 works for me.</li>
             <li>Touch-scroll on the button container does not work.</li>
             <li>apart from that actually working pretty well. depending on your settings and setup, it might work for you.</li>
         </ul>